ansys/pyaedt-toolkits-antenna/doc/source/toolkit/ui.rst

        with a 3D component.

      - If you select the **Generate** checkbox, the toolkit automatically creates the boundaries, excitations, and ports needed to simulate the antenna.
-Once you create a HFSS model, you cannot create another antenna.
+Once you create an HFSS model, you cannot create another antenna.
 Both the **Synthesis** and **Generate** buttons become unavailable.
        If you want to create another antenna, you must restart the toolkit.